ckormanyos/wide-integer/README.md

-Wide-integer
+Wide-integer\
 [![Build Status](https://github.com/ckormanyos/wide-integer/actions/workflows/wide_integer.yml/badge.svg)](https://github.com/ckormanyos/wide-integer/actions)
 ==================

-Wide-integer implements a generic C++ template for extended precision unsigned integral types.
+Wide-integer implements a generic C++ template for extended width unsigned integral types.

-This C++ template header-only library implements drop-in big integer types such as `uint128_t`, `uint256_t`, `uint384_t`, `uint512_t`, `uint1024_t`, `uint1536_t`, etc.,
+This C++ template header-only library implements drop-in big integer types such as `uint128_t`, `uint256_t`, `uint384_t`, `uint512_t`, `uint1024_t`, `uint1536_t`, etc.
-that can be used essentially like regular built-in integers.
+These can be used essentially like regular built-in integers.

 Wide-integer supports unsigned integral types having bit counts of <img src="https://render.githubusercontent.com/render/math?math=1{\ldots}63{\times}2^{N}">
 while being 16, 24, 32 or larger.
 In addition, small integer types such as software synthesized versions of `uint24_t` or `uint48_t` can also be crafted with wide-integer.

-Wide-integer also features elementary realizations of several number theoretical functions such as root finding, basic random distribution, Miller-Rabin primality testing, greatest common denominator (GCD) and more.
+Wide-integer also features basic realizations of several elementary and number theoretical functions such as root finding, random distribution, Miller-Rabin primality testing, greatest common denominator (GCD) and more.

-Inclusion of a single C++11 header file (plus one additional utility header file) is all that is needed.
+Inclusion of a single C++11 header file (plus one additional utility header file) is all that is needed for using wide-integer, as shown in the [examples](./examples).

 ## Implementation goals